This article has been updated in March 2023 to reflect new information, statistics, and current trends.

 In the current environment of big data, many business owners are finding themselves overwhelmed by large volumes of information.
 They are constantly seeking ways to gain a better understanding and control of this information to derive the best value for their organisation.

-The value of business intelligence
+3 major benefits of business intelligence

 Anything a consumer wants is merely a click away and for business owners, this means making smart decisions and knowing where to put their marketing spend.
 Business intelligence helps to guide those decisions.

 Some of the benefits of business intelligence are that it improves performance, sales, marketing and long-term customer relationships which are built through better customer experiences.
 In practical terms, BI delivers value for your organisation in the following ways:

 The key purpose of any BI implementation is to convert company data into well-structured, analysable insights or real business intelligence that informs strategic decision-making.

 Great BI is having access to all your business data in a single unified place with a dashboard that includes data from different areas such as sales, finance and inventory control to provide a holistic view of the business, its customers and their interactions with the business.

 Sales and marketing

 BI technology delivers in-depth data to boost sales and support the performance of marketing activities.
 It provides sales staff with tools to measure sales activity and identify consumer trends and behaviour through improved visibility of sales information.

 Having access to all customer information in a single location, from anywhere, at any time, helps to improve data accuracy and customer relationship management.
 Enabling the business to substantially improve customer engagement, support and experience.